I wrote this article on race for a Washington, D.C. newspaper in 1991. I’m reprinting it today with the hope that its message still resonates.

 Progress awaits us.
 It’s staring us in the face.
 Waiting.
 Overdue.
 Progress lies in the admission that racism is alive and well in America.
 Progress blooms in changes in the way we allocate money and resources.
 To help heal the wounds of our history and the problems that continue to plague us, we should fight for racial equality.
 For too long, we have been strangers to the benefits of a more inclusive society.
 For too long, we have mistaken the difference between living in a bad neighborhood and a good neighborhood as an act of fate.
 For too long, we have knocked on the door of real and lasting progress on race and left before it opened.
 We’re long overdue to organize.
 Let’s do it for Arthur Ashe.
 Let’s do it for every black American.
 Let’s do it for a better society.
 Let’s do it because it is right and it is time.

 Andrew Kirschner writes about social justice issues in Washington, D.C. with a specific focus on the environment, race, education, homelessness, and animal rights.
 He was a lead organizer for the 1990 Earth Day on the Mall.
 He currently works for a nonprofit environmental lobby group on Capitol Hill.
+His column, Kirschner’s Korner, is published every Tuesday.

 (2016 update: This is how I viewed race 25 years ago in America, Sadly, not enough has changed.
-Shortly after writing this article, I began volunteering to help inmates in jail and one year later began working in correctional facilities to equal the playing field.
-I spent five years providing social services to inmates, including educational, housing, and employment opportunities, treatment, and other support services in and outside of prison to help improve their lives and our communities.
+Shortly after writing this article, I began volunteering to help inmates in jail and later began working in correctional facilities to equal the playing field.
+I spent five years providing social services to inmates, including educational, housing, and employment opportunities, drug treatment, and other support services in and outside of prison to help improve their lives and our communities.
 I also volunteered as a Big Brother and mentor at the Boys and Girls Club.
 If this issue matters to you too, please get involved.
 If we all do a little, it will add up to a lot and make a big difference.)